 - Two-year warranty certificate.

-According to the customer review section on Amazom.com, the Sky Watcher 8 inch Dobsonian telescope has received a 4.2-star rating.
-It’s one the most popular items among amateur and beginner astronomers.
+According to many customer reviews, the Sky Watcher 8 inch Dobsonian telescope has been awarded a medium to high rating.
+It’s one of the most popular items among both amateur and beginner astronomers.

 Furthermore, when confronted with the perspective of recommending this telescope to a friend or a family member, most of the users who have offered their feedback declared that they would no doubt make the recommendation.

 Of course, this example of fine craftsmanship isn’t without its detractors.
-However, according to the same customer feedback section, most of these negative feedbacks revolve around shipment issues rather that technical impairments.
+However, according to customer feedback, most of the negative experiences revolve around shipment issues, rather than technical impairments.

 One of the things we didn’t like about this telescope is its overall weight.
-Compared to the other eyepieces, this telescope is a real-life behemoth, weighing over 44 lbs.
+Compared to the other eyepieces, this telescope is a real-life behemoth, weighing over 66 lbs.
 It’s fine to get such a telescope if you own a car (a minivan or SUV would be preferable given the telescope’s dimensions), but carrying it by hand is an impossible task.
-However, the Sky Watcher 8 Inch Dobsonian Telescope is a great piece of gear, being suitable for beginners and amateurs alike.
+However, the Sky Watcher 8 Inch Dobsonian Telescope is a great piece of gear, suitable for beginners and experienced users alike.

-If you’re a beginner, we strongly recommend buying out and consult additional materials about how to set up the scopes and how to calibrate it.
+If you’re a beginner, we strongly recommend consulting additional materials about how to set up the scope and how to calibrate it.
 However, if you want something more professional, go for the Skywatcher Pro 120ED Telescope.